RehanSaeed/rehansaeed.github.io/content/posts/2021/open-telemetry-for-net/index.md

 ## Events

-Along with our span we can record 'events'.
+Along with our span we can record events.
 These are timestamped events that occur at a single point in time within your span.

 ```cs
 using (var activity = activitySource.StartActivity("ActivityName")